-This episode of the Healthcare Digital Marketing Podcast covers the impact that COVID-19 is having on Dr. Ahmad and his interventional pain management practice.
-We discuss how Dr. Ahmad of Advanced Sports & Spine is communicating with his team and his patients, what changes he has implemented in his practice, and how telehealth is working out for his practice and his patients.
+This episode of the Healthcare Digital Marketing Podcast focuses on how COVID-19 is affecting Dr. Dastrup and his dental practice.
+We discuss how Dr. Dastrup of Dastrup Dental is communicating with his staff and his patients and how he is utilizing teledentistry and marketing mediums to keep his practice moving forward.

 How Has COVID-19 Impacted Your Practice?

 Lamar Hull: Yeah, and I think that’s a good transition to the country shutting down with Covid-19.
 How has that specifically impacted either of those practices?
 We really want to understand where you are now with the Davidson or Rock Hill location.

 Dr. Dastrup: Well you know, leading up to it, you didn’t know what was coming.
 There was a lot of fear.
 Like, okay, my overhead’s pretty high each month.
 This thing could mess me up pretty quickly.
 But it’s been really encouraging as the dental communities come together, all the resources out there.
 If we put our heads together and if we think about this, we can kind of make it through it.
 I think most offices had to lay off their staff and, you know, that was a hard thing to do.
 They’re like family, you know, But, it is stressful, as they still work through that unemployment thing, trying to actually get benefits and that sort of thing, the promised federal things.
 So that’s been stressful.
 But, this is the reality.

 It’s nice that banks are willing to work with you and other people just postponing payments.
 Just get as lean as you can, as fast as you can.
 Have a plan, like, can I get a line of credit from a bank, and, you know, these EIDL and PPP loans.
 What’s gonna happen if this does go 90 days?
 How can I make this work and not ruin everything we worked years for?